tildeclub/tilde.club/docs/shellserver.md

-# Setting up the tilde.club shell server
+# Setting up the `tilde.club` shell server (user host)

-We want to document the ins and outs of setting up the server, so that others who're interested can learn (and help!).
+We want to document the ins and outs of setting up the server so others who are interested can learn (and help!).

 ## System setup